6 min read

 Why not ENTJ?

-An ENTJ commander would have been a strategic visionary — someone reshaping the geopolitical role of the Black Sea Fleet, seeking new missions, inventing new doctrines.
-Aleksey Greig was not this.
-His Ne inferior meant he was not drawn to open-ended strategic imagination; he excelled within a defined institutional context.
+An ENTJ commander would have been a strategic visionary — reshaping the geopolitical role of the fleet, seeking new missions, inventing new doctrines.
+Greig was not this.
 His father was closer to the ENTJ archetype — the builder who arrived with a vision.
 Aleksey took that vision and systematized it, which is the ESTJ mode rather than the ENTJ one.

 Why not ISTJ?

-An ISTJ would have been even more internally oriented — more cautious about external enforcement, more comfortable maintaining systems quietly than demanding institutional compliance from others.
-Aleksey Greig was clearly extraverted in his command style: he imposed standards, confronted institutional dysfunction, and drove change through his authority rather than through quiet modeling.
-The Te dominant rather than Si dominant axis places him as ESTJ over ISTJ.
+An ISTJ would have maintained systems quietly rather than demanding institutional compliance from others.
+Aleksey Greig was clearly extraverted in his command style: he imposed standards, confronted dysfunction, and drove change through authority.
+The Te dominant axis places him as ESTJ over ISTJ.

 Historical Figure MBTI